NDMA Home Page

 • 4.
 Innovation: Every group is entrepreneurial.
 It continually innovates to maintain its competitive position (price, quality, up-to-date products/services).
 And every group is available to contribute to enterprise innovation initiatives.

 • 5.
-Acquisition integration: An acquired product line is represented as a new product manager.
+Acquisition integration: An acquired product line is represented as a new brand manager.
 All the rest of the acquired company folds into the various shared services.
-The new product manager has access to all the rich depth of the entire organization.
-And every business-within-a-business benefits when it inherits the talent coming from the acquired company.
+The new brand manager has access to all the rich depth of the entire organization.
+And entire enterprise benefits from the talent and capabilities it inherits from the acquired company.

 • 6.
 Accountabilities: Groups are accountable for delivering their products/services (results).
 Discussions with their internal customers lead to clear definitions of those products/services.
 And lines of business are laid out across the organization chart such that there are no overlaps and no gaps.

 • 8.
-Performance: Consolidating everything into shared services optimizes specialization.
-This is possible because of the dynamic cross-boundary teaming process.
+Specialization: Consolidating everything into shared services optimizes specialization.
+This is possible because of entrepreneurship (internal customer focus) and the dynamic cross-boundary teaming process.

 • 9.
 Empowerment: Customers decide what they'll "buy" from suppliers.
 But suppliers are empowered to deliver those products/services in the best way they know how (no micro-management of tasks).
 And everybody is empowered to run their business-within-a-business as an entrepreneur, and is accountable for the success of their business.